'New' Al Sharpton Draws Praise from Obama, Top Officials

 That's real clout when the President of the United States writes a thank-you letter like that.

 Sharpton, now 55, hastens to note his beliefs are the same, even as his style has evolved.
 "I haven't worn a track suit in 20 years," he says.
 "You have to understand - I grew and matured in public.
 Like Nelson Mandela said, you have to have core principles and everything else is a tactic."
 Sharpton, for the time being, isn't a rabble rouser for a simple reason: He doesn't have to be.
 Administration officials regularly promote their policy initiatives on his daily syndicated three-hour radio talk show.
 He coaxes generous donations from such major corporations as Citigroup, Home Depot, Toyota and Wal-Mart.
 And while he remains on the Left end of the Democratic Party spectrum, he has courted friendships and even alliances with such prominent Republican conservatives as Newt Gingrich and Republican National Committee Chairman Michael Steele, the latter also a speaker at last week's NAN confab in midtown Manhattan.
 He has won the profuse gratitude of New York City Mayor Michael Bloomberg.
 And he can call President Obama almost anytime and get an audience.
 That's more power than he ever could wield through his street-hustler persona.

-With key help from his public relations consultant, Rachel Noerdlinger, Reverend Sharpton has become the Jay Gatsby of civil-rights activism.
-People come far and wide to rub shoulders, talk and party with him, happily ignoring his long track record of aggression and corruption.
-Not to worry, though.
-Sharpton still knows how to win through intimidation.
+With invaluable help from his public relations consultant, Rachel Noerdlinger, Al Sharpton has undergone a successful image makeover.
+And people come far and wide to rub shoulders, shake hands, chat and party with him, happily ignoring his long track record of demagoguery, aggression and corruption.
+But it's not just a track record; it's the present tense.
+Underneath, he's the same Reverend Al, exploiting every possible opportunity to put America (read: white America) on trial for "racism."
+And he still knows how to win through intimidation.
 Just rub him the wrong way and see what happens.